ilyazuev/inferInstance/README.md

-Library for solving of problem described in the article
+Library for solving of problem described in the article: "Fully-functional heterogeneous lists - HaskellWiki"

-Fully-functional heterogeneous lists - HaskellWiki https://wiki.haskell.org/Fully-functional_heterogeneous_lists
+https://wiki.haskell.org/Fully-functional_heterogeneous_lists

 Consider we have 2 classes and 2 types.